arturonline/docs/web/php/Date.md

 - m,M → month
 - y,Y → year (4 digit)
 - l → A full textual representation of a day
+- F → A full textual representation of a month

 ## Format time